 Geography

-Silverfish can be found all over the world, though they prefer to breed in very warm, humid conditions.
+Silverfish can be found all over the world, though they prefer to breed in warm, humid conditions.
 They are most commonly found in dark, moist areas like forest floors, under rocks and inside rotting logs.
 In homes, they are usually spotted in damp basements, sinks and showers.
 Bathrooms are the most common location where you'll find silverfish, though a humid basement will also host them.

 Silverfish Infestation Signs

 Silverfish like to dwell in dark, damp places like bathrooms, basements, attics and kitchens.
 They are mostly active at night, so it's best to search for them after the sun goes down and the house is quiet.
 They will sometimes make their way into storage boxes in sheds or garages, and one of the signs of a silverfish infestation is damage to storage boxes, fabric or paper.
-You may also see them firsthand in sinks or bathtubs due to their inability to climb up the sides or drop from soffits, ceiling light canisters or skylights.
-You may also spot their feces, which looks like course pepper.
+You may see them firsthand in sinks or bathtubs due to their inability to climb up the sides or drop from soffits, ceiling light canisters or skylights.
+You might spot their feces, which looks like course pepper.

 Silverfish thrive in moist or humid environments.
 To prevent silverfish from entering your home, consider getting a dehumidifier, repairing any leaky pipes and ensuring that your home is free from damp items like moldy or wet wood.
 You're likely to find silverfish as the weather gets warmer and more humid, particularly during spring and summer.
 If you cannot dehumidify your bathroom or basement, be sure to frequently wash and dry towels and bath mats and remove clutter.
 Avoid storing items like old books and magazines in areas where these insects like to congregate, such as attics or basements.